• ABOUT SPOTTED COUCH

 David and Julie Ireland were ordered not have contact with their 21-year-old daughter and to keep 500 feet away from her at all times.
 Although Black Swan is fiction, it nevertheless explores hidden realities of high-stakes art and performance.
 For now, Ms. Ireland seems to have escaped the smothering wrath of her obsessively controlling stage parents.
 Interestingly, this type of parental stalking doesn’t fit into the typology outlined by Mullen et all.

-Stalking as Performance
+Stalking is a Performance

 Although our society is quick to condemn stalking, a voyeuristic act taken too far can be intoxicatingly provocative — and dangerous.
-Just ask the performance artist, Marina Abramovic, whose art often reveals the dark corners of such masochistic desires.
+Just ask the performance artist, Marina Abramovic, whose art often reveals the dark corners of our masochistic desires.

 Elegantly played, Abramovic reverses the roles by turning the stalkers into the stalked.
 Much like the artist, the cult of celebrity confronts us with compelling images that are intoxicating and call to us like sirens – often reaching into, and locking onto, our most primitive desires.